Understanding parton evolution in matter from renormalization group analysis: Renormalization group analysis

-A widely used phenomenological approach for parton evolution in matter is based upon modified DGLAP (mDGLAP) franework~\cite{Wang:2009qb,Majumder:2013re,Chang:2014fba,Chien:2015vja}.
-Consider the flavor non-singlet equation
+A widely used phenomenological approach for parton evolution in matter is based on the modified DGLAP (mDGLAP) framework~\cite{Wang:2009qb,Chang:2014fba,Chien:2015vja}.
+Again, for the non-singlet sector

-with $\mu^2=\bfk^2/[x(1-x)]$ being the virtuality of the parton, and $d[P_{qq} + P_{qq}^{(1)}] /dx d\bfk^2$ the double differential splitting function including both vacuum and medium-induced contributions.
-Despite its apparent different form, we now show that the mDGLAP approach resums the same medium enhancement as the in-medium RG equation to leading logarithmic accuracy.
-Unlike the RG analysis that uses dimensional regularization, the mDGLAP equation evaluates the full splitting functions numerically and regulates the endpoint divergences of $P_{ij}^{(1)}$ such that $x,1-x \geq\mu_D^2/\mu^2$~\cite{Ke:2022gkq}.
-If we focus on the medium-induced contributions from the $x\approx 1$ region and use a fixed coupling $A(\mu_{\rm fix}, \nu)=A_0$ for simplicity, the mDGLAP equation becomes
+with $\mu^2=\bfk^2/x(1-x)$ the virtuality of the parton, and $dP_{qq}/d\bfk^2 + dP_{qq}^{(1)} /d\bfk^2$ the differential splitting function including both vacuum and medium-induced contributions.
+Building upon the new analytic insights, we can now show that the mDGLAP approach resums the same medium enhancement as the in-medium RG equations to leading logarithmic accuracy, albeit without proper separation of fixed order terms.
+Unlike the RG analysis that uses dimensional regularization, mDGLAP evaluates the full splitting functions numerically and regulates the endpoint divergences of $P_{ij}^{(1)}$ such that $x,1-x \geq\xi^2/\mu^2$~\cite{Ke:2022gkq}.
+If we focus on the medium-induced contributions near $x = 1$ and use a fixed coupling for simplicity, Eq.~(\ref{eq:integal-mDGLAP}) becomes